RishiRamraj/wensleydale/README.rst

 Wensleydale
 ===========

 Mr Wensleydale.
-Query the AST using ObjectPath and return JSON.
+Query Python, get the AST as JSON.